Progressive supranuclear palsy

 What causes progressive supranuclear palsy?

-People with progressive supranuclear palsy have higher amounts of a protein called tau in the brain.
-Higher levels of tau cause nerve cells to die.
-This protein also occurs in other conditions characterized by nerve damage in the brain, such as Alzheimer’s disease.
+While exact causes of PSP are not known, people with progressive supranuclear palsy often have higher amounts of a protein called tau in the brain, which damages nerve cells.
+This protein also occurs in other conditions characterized by nerve damage in the brain, such as Alzheimer’s disease and types of dementia.
 Researchers aren’t sure what causes higher tau levels.

 Diagnosing PSP